Marietta (Wetzel) Conrad was born on Dec. 11, 1823, the daughter of Johan "Peter" and Anna Margaretha (Gaumer) Wetzel.

 Sadly, burdened for two years with chronic kidney disease, the 69-year-old Priscilla was swept away by death on June 6, 1926.
 Funeral services were held in the Conrad residence and in the Pennsburg Reformed Church, with burial following in the church graveyeard.
 An obituary published in the Allentown Morning Call noted that among her survivors were her sisters Mrs. Samuel Radeliff of Schwenksville, Mrs. Jacob Wagner of Lansdale and Mrs. Susan Jacob of Zionsville.

 Son Harvey J. Conrad (1892-1959) was born on July 19, 1892 in New Hanover Township.
+As a young man, he was employed at the Boyertown Casket Works and rented a room at Fritz's boarding house on North Reading Avenue.
+During World War I, he joined the American Expeditionary Force and was shipped overseas as a member of the 305th Trench Mortar Battery.
+He was reported to have been badly wounded in battle but in fact wrote to friend Lloyd Ritter saying he was fine.
 He resided in Pennsburg and Bechtelsville for decades and was employed by Bethlehem Steel.
 He also was a member of the East Greenville Castle of the Knights of Golden Eagles, holding the office of noble chief.
 In early 1957, his health in decline due to bronchial asthma and heart disease, he became a resident of the Eastern Mennonite Home in Franconia, Montgomery County.
 He was felled by a heart attack and died suddenly on July 25, 1959, at the age of 67.
 His remains were lowered into rest in Perkiomenville Mennonite Cemetery in Montgomery County.
 Son Harvey Conrad Jr., of 110 South Franklin Street in Pottstown, was the informant for the certificate of death.